awicker24/course-comparisons/README.md

 ## Quick Start Guide
 To see an example of the database and the querying functions, download `courses.py` and `CourseFunctions.ipynb` in the same folder.
 Follow the instructions in the notebook to create the database, load the data, and see the querying functions in action.

 All data loaded into this database will come from individual race pages on the TFRRS website.
 Links to these pages can be found at https://www.tfrrs.org/.
-To load a race or races of interest, copy the results URL from TFRRS and enter it as an argument to the Begin `db.load_results` function.
+To load a race or races of interest, copy the results URL from TFRRS and enter it as an argument to the `db.load_results` function.

 To explore the dashboard, download `dash_testing.py` to the same folder as `courses.py`.
 Navigate to the files' directory via the command line (example: `cd '/Users/anniewicker/Desktop/23-24/Fall_24/Automation'`).
 Then type ``python dash_testing.py`.
 A link like this should appear in the output: http://127.0.0.1:8050/.
 Paste this into your browser to load and interact with the dashboard.